Planning to visit some medieval walled cities in Spain? Have limited time? These 15 cities and towns can be visited on day trips from major cities.

 As a result, many of the cities in medieval Spain were fortified with defence walls, built either by the Arabs for protection from the Christians or by the Christian monarchs for protection from the Arabs.
 Many of these walled cities survived almost intact to this day and were then carefully restored to preserve their medieval charm.

 Today these medieval walled cities in Spain offer an opportunity to time travel and explore the tangible richness of Spain’s past.
 Below are 15 of the most picturesque walled cities in Spain that can easily be visited on day trips from the major cities.
-Or, you can combine visits to a few of these gorgeous cities into one of the most spectacular road trips in Spain.
+It’s a great option if you are trying to see Spain in a week or less.
+Or, you can combine visits to a few of these gorgeous cities into one of the most spectacular road trips or weekend breaks in Spain.

 Avila (Castile and Leon)